ttapupy/start-page/README.md

 The main concept is to taking advantage of the new feature of [Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions) in the app/page.tsx file.

 Customization is minimal, I tried to parse feeds as safely as possible and display them in a clean layout.
+A visitor can reduce selected feed sources which decision then will be saved to a cookie.

 [online available](https://start-page-kappa.vercel.app/)